heisenberg141/Drowsiness-Detection/README.md

 # Drowsiness Detection
- This project uses raspberry pi and picamera to find the alertness level of a driver Introduction
+Introduction
     This project is aimed towards solving the problem of detecting the tiredness level of drivers.
 If the driver is found to be drowsy, an alarm will be triggered to make him